Virgula0/H.D.S/client/README.md

 ## **Compile and Run**

 > [!IMPORTANT]
-> The following dependencies are required before proceeding
+> The following dependencies needs to be installed before proceeding, even if you're using compiled binaries from releases

 ```bash
 apt update -y && \